-- If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all plan-covered benefits, and your cost-sharing amounts do not change during this period. - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Cardiovascular disorders - Chronic heart failure - Dementia - Diabetes - Chronic and disabling mental health conditions - Your eligibility will be determined based upon a confirmation of your qualifying diagnosis from your healthcare provider(s). - Please go to the "Special Supplemental Benefits for the Chronically III" row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.
+- If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all plan-covered benefits, and your cost-sharing amounts do not change during this period. - Important Benefit Information for all Enrollees Participating in Wellness and Health Care Planning (WHP) Services - Because Brand New Day Embrace Choice Plan participates in Value-Based Insurance Design (VBID), you will be eligible for the following WHP services, including advance care planning (ACP) services: - Advanced care planning: All MA members asked about their Advanced Care Planning.
+If the member does not have an advanced care plan, plan can provide verbal and written education on the importance and benefits of having an Advanced Care Plan.
+Plan will work with the member to provide direction in completing an Advance Care Plan and the importance of having someone to make health care decisions for them if they are unable. - Wellness and Health Care Planning: Plan provides education regarding disease progression, DME, and wellness topics when engaging with members.
+Wellness topics include proper nutrition, exercise, mental well-being, and proper management of medical conditions to support a healthier lifestyle. - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Cardiovascular disorders - Chronic heart failure - Dementia - Diabetes - Chronic and disabling mental health conditions - Kidney disease - Your eligibility will be determined based upon a confirmation of your qualifying diagnosis from your healthcare provider(s). - Please go to the "Special Supplemental Benefits for the Chronically III" row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.